roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 ## Adding Support for New Programming Languages

 Although we're going to leverage Lunarvim, it's still necessary to do some configuration when we want to add support for a new language.
+The next sections explain how to add language support to the various different systems Neovim utilises to add language functions to the editor.

 ### Langauge Server Protocol Servers (LSPs)